Ynysboeth

 Ynysboeth is a suburban area in the community of Abercynon, in the Cynon Valley, Rhondda Cynon Taf, South East Wales.

-There is a nearby smaller neighbouring associated village of Tyntetown (or 'Tynte') to the north.
+There is a smaller nearby associated village of Tyntetown (or 'Tynte') to the north.

-Ynysboeth extends from Nant-y-Fedw in the south to Bryntyrion in the north; while Tyntetown comprises the houses along and side streets off of 'Pentwyn Avenue'.
+Ynysboeth extends from Nant‑y‑Fedw in the south to Bryntyrion in the north, while Tyntetown comprises the houses along, and on side streets off, Pentwyn Avenue.

-Ynysboeth is located along the B4275 between Penrhiwceiber (around 1.5 mi to the northwest), and Abercynon (around 1.5 mi to the southeast), and is adjoined by the small village of Pontcynon to the south.
+Ynysboeth is located on the B4275 between Penrhiwceiber (approximately 1.5 mi to the north‑west) and Abercynon (approximately 1.5 mi to the south‑east), and is adjoined by the small village of Pontcynon to the south.

-Collectively the population of the area according to the 2011 Census was 2,036.
+According to the 2011 Census, the total population of the area was 2,036.

 Geography

-Ynysboeth is bounded to the east by the River Cynon, the A4059, 'Coed Fforest Isaf'/'Cefn-Glas'/'Lletty Turner'/'Craig-yr-efail' and by Edwardsville (Quakers Yard) beyond; and to the west by 'Coed Ty-dan Darren'/'Tyntetown Slopes', Cwm Clydach and Llanwonno beyond.
+Ynysboeth is bounded to the east by the River Cynon, the A4059, Coed Fforest Isaf, Cefn‑Glas, Lletty Turner, Craig‑yr‑efail, and by Edwardsville (Quakers Yard) beyond; and to the west by Coed Ty‑dan‑Darren, Tyntetown Slopes, Cwm Clydach, and Llanwonno beyond.

-Its location relative to principal towns nearby is as follows - around 2.5 mi south of Mountain Ash, 4 mi west of Treharris, 7 mi south of Aberdare, 10 mi south of Merthyr Tydfil, 6.5 mi north of Pontypridd, and 17.5 mi northwest of Cardiff.
+Its location relative to nearby principal towns is as follows: approximately 2.5 mi south of Mountain Ash, 4 mi west of Treharris, 7 mi south of Aberdare, 10 mi south of Merthyr Tydfil, 6.5 mi north of Pontypridd, and 17.5 mi north‑west of Cardiff.

 Administration

-Although not a part of Abercynon itself, administratively Ynysboeth is grouped within the same electoral ward; however Ynysboeth and Tyntetown are more closely aligned from a social and historic perspective with the nearby community of Penrhiwceiber.
+Although Ynysboeth is not part of Abercynon itself, administratively it is grouped within the same electoral ward.
+However, Ynysboeth and Tyntetown are more closely aligned, from a social and historical perspective, with the nearby community of Penrhiwceiber.

-These also fall within the ecclesiastical parish of 'Penrhiwceiber, Matthewstown & Ynysboeth', and together with Penrhiwceiber and the western portion of Mountain Ash form the 'Lower Cynon Cluster'.
+These areas also fall within the ecclesiastical parish of 'Penrhiwceiber, Matthewstown & Ynysboeth', and together with Penrhiwceiber and the western portion of Mountain Ash form the 'Lower Cynon Cluster'.

 Local Amenities

-Ynysboeth is home to 'Ynysboeth Community Primary School' (opened in 2013 as a merger and replacement of 'Ynysboeth Junior School' and 'Ynysboeth Infants School', the later of which was destroyed by fire in 2010) and the 'Bryncynon Community Revival Strategy' (set up in 1994).
-Other local facilities include a playground and some local shops and businesses.
+Ynysboeth is home to Ynysboeth Community Primary School (opened in 2013 as a merger and replacement of Ynysboeth Junior School and Ynysboeth Infants School, the latter of which was destroyed by fire in 2010) and the Bryncynon Community Revival Strategy (established in 1994).
+Other local facilities include a playground, a number of shops, and other businesses.

 History

-Historically Ynysboeth and Tyntetown fell within the parish of Llanwonno within the County of Glamorganshire (specifically Mid Glamorgan), was governed by the 'Mountain Ash Urban District Council', within the 'Pontypridd' Census registration district, and fell within the ecclesiastical parish of 'Penrhiwceiber'.
+Historically, Ynysboeth and Tyntetown fell within the parish of Llanwonno in the county of Glamorganshire (specifically Mid Glamorgan), were governed by the Mountain Ash Urban District Council, fell within the Pontypridd census registration district, and lay within the ecclesiastical parish of Penrhiwceiber.

-A separate parish of 'Tyntetown and Ynysboeth' was created in 1923, later regrouped with Penrhiwceiber to become 'Penrhiwceiber, Matthewstown and Ynysboeth' as of 1968, of which they still remain a part of today.
+A separate parish of Tyntetown and Ynysboeth was created in 1923, later regrouped with Penrhiwceiber to become Penrhiwceiber, Matthewstown and Ynysboeth in 1968, of which they remain a part today.